7 May 2019

 Persons with disabilities are the largest minority group in the world.
 According to the World Health Organization, they represent at least 15 percent of every population.
 Despite this, and the severe consequences that armed conflict has on them, ‘disability’ is still widely considered a niche issue in the conflict setting.

-‘Very little research or literature exists on the topic’ underlines Alice Priddy, Senior Researcher at the Geneva Academy and author of the publication.
+‘Very little research or literature exists on the topic’ underlines Alice Priddy, former Senior Researcher at the Geneva Academy and author of the publication.

 ‘Open the contents page or index of any textbook on armed conflict and it is unlikely to include ‘disability’.
 Military manuals and IHL training programmes do not meaningfully incorporate the disability perspective while UN-mandated commissions of inquiry and UN agency reports routinely fail to include a disability analysis of armed conflict.
 Alarmingly, not a single resolution of the UN Security Council, Human Rights Council or General Assembly is dedicated to addressing the disproportionate impact of armed conflict on persons with disabilities’ she adds.